Downtown Las Vegas

 • Travelers expecting interactive exhibits or modern entertainment

-• Guests seeking indoor attractions during extreme weather
+• Guests avoiding outdoor attractions during extreme heat, wind, or poor weather

 Location in Las Vegas

-Entry to the Neon Museum is typically available through timed tickets or guided tours.
-Tour availability may vary depending on time of day and seasonal demand.
+Entry to the Neon Museum is typically handled through timed tickets, daytime admission, evening admission, or guided tours, depending on availability and the type of visit you choose.

 Is It Worth Visiting?

-If you are building your itinerary, this works best as a planned destination alongside other highlights featured in our Best Las Vegas Attractions guide.
+If you’re building your itinerary, it fits best alongside other downtown highlights featured in our Best Las Vegas Attractions guide.

 Ready to Book?

-Check current ticket options, availability, and pricing for Neon Museum Las Vegas.
+Check current ticket options, availability, and pricing for Neon Museum Las Vegas: Tickets, Tours & What to Expect.

 Check Availability